The Learning Process

-You can change the sort order of the verses by tapping on the active tab .
+You can change the sort order of a box by tapping on the active tab .

 After adding a verse, it can be studied using different kinds of games.
-To start studying, tap on the verse and on thestudy symbol in the top bar.
+To start studying, tap on the verse and on thestudy symbol.

 Obfuscate: Hide some words and try to recite the verse by filling in the missing words from your memory.
 Tap on an obfuscated word in order to reveal it.